Joao4569/ocean-basket-restaurant/README.md

 ### Project Logic

 Once I had a basic idea of what I wanted to create, I then proceeded to draw up a flowchart in order to visualise the logic behind the functionality required for the project.
-This I believe will be extremely helpfull throughout production of the applicaton bby giving myself a specific plan to follow and avoid any unnecessary detours during construction.
+This I believe will be extremely helpfull throughout production of the applicaton bby giving myself a specific plan to follow and avoid any unnecessary distractions during construction.

 ***Logic flowchart placeholder***